 • A café car available to all passengers.

-• The Silver Meteor has one-level Viewliner rail cars.
+• Silver Meteor trains have one-level Viewliner rail cars.

 • Trains on the Palmetto route stop at some of the same stations and may offer better arrival/departure times.
 But the Palmetto only has coach and business class seats, and trains only travel as far south as Charleston, SC.